 "The most common feng shui principle in the bedroom is to have a commanding position," says Cerrano.
 This means positioning your bed with a clear vantage point of the bedroom door from the bed while avoiding being 100 percent in alignment with the doorway, Cerrano says.

 The result?
 "This allows the occupant to literally, energetically, and metaphorically see and feel who and what opportunities are approaching their life."

 The same goes for the ensuite bath, says Cerrano.
 "If you have a primary bathroom connected to your bedroom, you would also want to avoid placing your bed in direct alignment with the bathroom door."

 The term “Primary Bathroom” is now widely used to describe the largest bathroom in the home, as it better reflects the space’s purpose.
 Many realtors, architects, interior designers, and the Real Estate Standards Association have recognized the potentially discriminatory connotations in the term “Master.”
 Read more about our Diversity and Inclusion Pledge.

 Adopt a Less-Is-More Approach

 It might be tempting to treat your bedroom as a storage unit, but Cerrano warns against filling it with too much stuff.
-In fact, one 2015 study suggests a correlation between excessive bedroom clutter and sleep disturbances, which could lead to depression and irritability.
+In fact, Harvard Medical School recommends minimizing clutter in the bedroom environment to improve sleep quality, which in turn promotes better health and aging well.

 Limit the Number of Mirrors